marcusGH/massively-parallel-apsp/research-and-planning/timetable.md

 Documentation/refactoring cleanup:
 - [ ] Do more clean-up on APSPSolver and graphReader and matrixMultiplication.
 Mostlyu done in memoryModel, util and work.

-Another TODO:
-* Clean up datasets and make the part of test-datasets in the git so anyone can reproduce the tests

 Implementation progress:
 - [X] memoryModel